taxmeifyoucan/p2p-trading/README.md

 * Bitzlato
 * LocalCryptos
 * Binance P2P
+* Peach Bitcoin
 * Or agregators like Monetory

 These marketplaces enable you to buy crypto from other users somewhat directly.
-They aim to be global and use escrow or multisig with a third-party arbiter to assure the security of trading.
+They aim to be global platforms connecting local people and mostly use an escrow model or multisig with a third-party arbiter to assure the security of trading.
 This adds significant overhead for smaller traders and newbies.
 In some cases, you need crypto collateral to lock within multisig, which blocks new users.
 It is still easier for people to use KYC CEXs than these p2p platforms.

 ## Web of trust groups